 When you get a DWI in Dallas county it is natural to feel ashamed, alone, deeply disappointed in yourself and even angry.
-It is also natural when falsely accused to feel deep resentment, bitterness towards the police and rage over feelings of being violated and disrespected.
+It is also natural when falsely accused to feel deep resentment, bitterness towards the police and rage over feelings of violation and disrespect.
 If you get down on yourself please know that there will always be an end to this saga.
 “Drink.
 Drive Go to Jail” is NOT the law.
 “Drive Sober or Get Pulled Over” is NOT the law.
-Know that many good people have been where you’re at.
+Know that many good people have been where you are.

-Each of our attorneys work hands on to ensure that you will feel comfortable, and made aware of all of your options.
+Each of our attorneys work hands-on to ensure that you will feel comfortable, and are aware of all of your options.
 Our confidential evaluations are free, all you need to do is call us!